8 min read

 Learning New Things

 Learning outside of work has been a feature of my year-in-review reflections.
 Last year I studied Russian on Duolingo for 312 days and started learning DaVinci Resolve for video editing.
-This year, the biggest non-work learning came from self-publishing the book.
+This year, the biggest non-work learning came from the challenges of self-publishing my book.

 • Cover Design: Learned the details of bleeds, color mapping, CMYK color space for print, and exporting to formats required by print services.
 Did it all myself.

-• Digital Sales Platform: Built and optimized the PDF sales platform at buy.multiagentbook.com - clean UX from payment to email delivery with lifetime access, all running for about $3/month.
+• Digital Sales Platform: Built and optimized the PDF sales platform at buy.multiagentbook.com - clean UX from payment to email delivery with lifetime access, all optimized to run < $2/month in infrastructure costs.

-It was long hours (especially between July and November), but tons of fun.
+It was long hours (especially between July and November), but tons of learning and fun.

 Goals for 2026

 Nothing too ambitious - just continue learning new things, protect family time, and stay healthy.
-Professionally, I'd like to spend more time on model training for specific domains (sub-8B parameter models) and build a portfolio of projects in that area.
+Professionally, I'd like to spend more time training sub-8B parameter models for specific domains (this will likely be important going forward) and build a portfolio of projects in that area.

 Conclusion